 - NI Direct for information about help with health costs in Northern Ireland.

-If you’re included on someone’s life insurance policy and they die, you may be entitled to a some money.
+If you’re included on someone’s life insurance policy and they die, you may be entitled to some money.
 Read our information on claiming on a life insurance policy.

 - Paying tax on the things you want to leave to someone else, including any property, car, savings, investments or belongings (inheritance tax)